 I donít have a single theme that is ďmy themeĒ, rather I like to dabble in a number of them including Architecture, Castle/Kingdom, Creator, Elves, Pirates, Space, and Town/City.
 I typically donít go in for much of the pop-culture tie-in themes like Star Wars, LotR/Hobbit, or Superheroes.
 You're unlikely to see any builds from me in the Ninjago, Chima, Nexo Knight, Bionicle, or Friends series either as I mostly get those sets for parts.
 Technic amuses me, but I lack any real ability to do more than basic gear works and so don't spend much time attempting complex mechanisms.

 In the end, Fantasy/Medieval and Greco-Roman MOCs are where the bulk of my effort tends to go, but I enjoy all kinds of things mentioned including Sculptures, Mosaics, Micropolis, Steampunk, and Habitats.
-I tend to build Space stuff when I'm looking to do something quick though every so often I'll try something bigger with space.
+I tend to build small space stuff when I'm looking to do something quick or am bored while watching TV, though every so often I'll try something bigger with space.
 Typically, I avoid playing in other peopleís worlds, preferring my own imagination.
 My ideas list for things to build runs all over the place.

 My Personal Favorite Creations:

 Everyone has things they're proud of in their collections.
 This is a listing of my personal favorite builds.
 I'm going to try to keep it to a top 10, but it should help if you're just stopping by for the first time and want to see the best of, not every single post I've ever made.
 I'm excluding my Nashville Public Library LEGO Contest builds from this list because they've got their own list a little farther down the page.